kmagai/papylus/README.md

 # Papyl.us

-Made of AngularJS and Flask
+Amazon List App, Made of AngularJS and Flask